Vive en mí

-Vive en mí is the ninth studio album by the Mexican pop singer Mijares.
+Vive en mí (Live in me) is the ninth studio album by the Mexican pop singer Mijares.
 This album was released on 9 August 1994.
 It was produced by Oscar López and recorded in New York.
-The album includes some covers of Italian songs, and some famous songwriters provides his themes like Pablo Milanés, Lolita de la Colina, Renato Mares, Luis Gomez Escolar and Gerardo Flores.
+The album includes some covers of Italian songs, and some famous songwriters provides his themes like Pablo Milanés, Lolita de la Colina, Renato Mares, Luis Gómez-Escolar and Gerardo Flores.